Hazer/Firebucket/README.md

 ## Presentation
 Since its interesting evolution from the [Google I/O 2016](https://developers.googleblog.com/2016/05/firebase-expands-to-become-unified-app.html)
-, I really wanted to play with Firebase to witness the potential as well as the limitations.
+, my goal was to play with Firebase to witness the potential as well as the limitations.

 This project is nothing more than a way to put into practice what I've learn.